Neats29/neats29.github.io/source/coaching/index.md

 <h1 style="font-size: 1.6em;">How can I best prepare for a session?</h1>

 - for video call sessions, I'd highly recommend wearing a pair of headphones so I can hear you well
-- I'd recommend taking the session laying down with the laptop camera pointing towards you to show your face and the upper part of your body.
-However if that is not feasible or comfortable for you, it's totally ok to do the session sitting down in a comfortable seat
+- it's important to be comfortable and relaxed so I'd recommend taking the session laying down with the laptop camera pointing towards you to show your face and the upper part of your body.
+Please arrange this before the session.
+However if that is not feasible, it's ok to do the session sitting down in a comfortable seat
-- it's best not to have a hard stop after the session in case we go over time and to allow a gentle transition into the rest of your day
+- it's best not to have a hard stop after the session to allow a gentle transition into the rest of your day

 ---
 If you have any questions, please send me message on [twitter](https://twitter.com/neats29) or email me at [anita.amini29@gmail.com](mailto:anita.amini29@gmail.com).